tatuaua/Infone-backend/README.md

 # Infone - backend

-Infone is a simple application that sends small data points to the user everyday in the form of a notification.
+Infone is a simple application that sends small data points to the user every day in the form of a notification.
 A user can choose which data points they want to receive and at what time they want to receive them.
 This is the backend part of the application which only fetches + stores data points and responds to requests.